macalistervadim/macalistervadim/README.md

 ### **Hello everyone! 👋 My name is Vadim.**
-#### Welcome to my GitHub repository.
+#### Welcome to my GitHub profile.
 Here, I share my journey in web development and strive for constant improvement of my skills.
 I am a beginner web developer who learns new soft skills every day to become even better.
 Here is some information about my interests and achievements:

 ### **About Me**
 I am a passionate web developer constantly striving for perfection.
 My main skills include web application development, frontend, and backend development.
 I have some experience in Python development and continue to deepen it by learning new concepts and frameworks.